“Knuckling” - Understanding Leg Issues in Doberman Puppies: Carpal Laxity Syndrome

 Weight: Male puppies' increased weight can strain their bones and joints during the critical growth phase.

-Causes of Carpal Laxity Syndrome
+Contributing Factors - Carpal Laxity Syndrome

-Additionally, overfeeding has been shown to contribute to CLS.
-The reason is that the bones and joints cannot support the extra weight at this stage of the puppy’s growth.
-As a result, the ligaments weaken, causing (at least in part) the symptoms seen in CLS.Growth Rate: Rapid growth can stress the development of bones and joints, leading to conditions like CLS.
+Additionally, some research suggests that overfeeding may contribute to CLS (Centinkaya et al., 2007).
+The reason is that, in some dogs, the bones and joints may not be able to support the extra weight at this stage of the puppy’s growth.
+As a result, the ligaments weaken, potentially contributing to (at least in part) the symptoms seen in CLS.Growth Rate: Rapid growth can stress the development of bones and joints, leading potentially to conditions like CLS.

 Symptoms of Carpal Laxity Syndrome